HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 ### Ability to change the context root or hostname of a virtual portal

 === "Containers"
-    Starting with version 223 it is possible to change the context root or hostname of an already existing Virtual Portal using the administration portlet.
-For more details see: [Using the Virtual Portal Manager administration portlet](../../build_sites/virtual_portal/vp_mgr_portlet/advp_vpmgr_use.html)
+    You can change the context root or hostname of an already existing Virtual Portal using the administration portlet.
+For more information, see [Using the Virtual Portal Manager administration portlet](../../build_sites/virtual_portal/vp_mgr_portlet/advp_vpmgr_use.md).

 === "On-Premises"
     Starting with version 223 it is possible to change the context root or hostname of an already existing Virtual Portal using the administration portlet.
 For more details see: [Using the Virtual Portal Manager administration portlet](../../build_sites/virtual_portal/vp_mgr_portlet/advp_vpmgr_use.html)